Pndu30/Face-Expression-Detector/README.md

 # Face-Expression Detector

 This project uses my interpretation of the ResEmoteNet architecture from the paper ResEmoteNet: Bridging Accuracy and Loss Reduction in Facial Emotion Recognition (https://arxiv.org/abs/2409.10545 code can be found here https://github.com/ArnabKumarRoy02/ResEmoteNet.git) where I made some changes (not much) from the original code.
-The data used for the training of the model is the FER2013 dataset which can be found here https://www.kaggle.com/datasets/msambare/fer2013 or here
+The data used for the training of the model is the FER2013 dataset which can be found here https://www.kaggle.com/datasets/msambare/fer2013.

-**I have not been able to get the model to infer correctly as it seems the model keeps predicting almost the same values every inference**

-## Environment and Installation
+## 1. Environment and Installation

-### 1. Dependencies Setup
+### Dependencies Setup

 You would first need to clone the repo by doing
 ```bash